renesas-rz/meta-renesas-ai/meta-tensorflow-lite/README.md

-This Yocto/OpenEmbedded meta-layer provides TensorFlow Lite support for the RZ/G1 family of System on Chips.
+This Yocto/OpenEmbedded meta-layer provides TensorFlow Lite support for the RZ/G2 and RZ/G2L families of System on Chips.

 In order to add TensorFlow Lite support to your project, make sure